 Glasgow Science Centre is one of Scotland’s must-see visitor attractions – presenting concepts of science and technology in unique and inspiring ways.

-The main experiences include Glasgow Tower, a Cineworld IMAX, Planetarium and Science Mall.
+The main experiences include Glasgow Tower, an IMAX Theatre, Planetarium and Science Mall.

 The gleaming titanium crescent that overlooks the Clyde has three floors packed with hundreds of interactive exhibits that will fascinate you.
 The Science Mall also plays host to our interactive workshops, Science Show Theatre, the Lab and the state-of-the-art Planetarium!
 Our science communicators are here to help you to explore and make your experience memorable.